semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-its-debts.md

 As Elasticsearch's developers are cool guys, they already provided you some ready-to-use **analyzers**.
 Nowadays, there are 8 **analyzers**, but the amazing point is that, using
 **tokenizer** and **token filters**, you can to define your own **analyzers**.

-First, let's talk about the ready-to-use **analyzers**, how to use it, and finally, how to define your owns.
+First, let's talk about the ready-to-use **analyzers**, how to use it, and finally, how to define your own.

 ##### Ready-to-use Analyzers